 Other elements that must be consistent: where the expert is standing, the camera angle, the lighting, and the tripod and teleprompter location.
 Using duct tape to mark these spots can really make a difference.

-Planning your videos will help you select the right props or equipment will be appropriate and specific to each video to drive a point home and to get your viewers familiar with your business operations.
+Planning your videos will help you select the right props or equipment that will be appropriate and specific to each video to drive a point home and to get your viewers familiar with your business operations.

 Be deliberate in dressing for video.